drdna/Fgraminearum/ARGweaver.md

 9. Extend the ARGs further into the lo-diversity region (up to position 3,000,000):

-This produced the following tanglegram:
+This produced the following tanglegram, which reveals a hi-diversity/hi-recombination region spanning positions 1,700,000 to 1,850,000:

 ![LD_tanglegram-test2.png](/data/LD_tanglegram-test2.png)